The Art of Riding a Horse or Description of Modern Manège in all It's Perfection by Baron d'Eisenberg fully illustrated with engravings

 Never before has this material been available in English.

-Riders always seem to want two things to help them in their training: 1.
-A visual concept of what they are trying to attain, and 2. simple instructions that will give them results.
 Baron D'Eisenberg's Art of Riding a Horse provides today's riders with both elements in easy to follow instructions for riding and training horses to the highest levels of equitation, and, with lovely engravings of horses and riders demonstrating the movements as performed to perfection.
 This book is a must-have for any student of high-level equitation.
 It will also be a treasure for the novice rider who wants to set their sights on the ideal images and descriptions of correctly schooled, beautiful horses in noble performance.

 GIFT QUALITY HARD COPY - 152 PAGES - 51 Exquisite ENGRAVINGS.